Keep Your Dating Life Out in the Open (Part 4)

 In the end you can find forgiveness, grace and wholeness.
 But the prerequisite for forgiveness is confession.
 You can’t receive forgiveness if you won’t confess.
 The prerequisite for grace is repentance.
 You can’t walk in grace if you won’t repent.
 And the prerequisite for wholeness is brokenness.
 You cannot experience wholeness if you won’t admit you are broken.

 Some think they have to be perfect to receive God’s favor.
 Some think they have to be at least good.
 I’ve given up on being either.

 Instead, I’ve chosen to confess, repent and admit my brokenness.
 Over and over again.
 I encourage you to do the same!
 If you haven’t been able to keep your dating life out in the open, the time is now to expose your sin and hurt to the light of truth and love.
 Bring someone into your world and do not remain together and alone any longer!

-We’ll conclude this DNA series next week as we address one final objection to keeping things out in the open.
+We’ll conclude this DNA series next week as we address one final objection to keeping your dating life out in the open.
 We’ll talk to those who don’t have a problem with their relationship per se, but a personal problem they’ve never shared with anyone.
 A secret they know they feel they need to share with their partner.
-Until then, keep things out in the open!
+Until then, keep your dating life out in the open!

 Our LoveEd discipleship series, Beyond Sex & Salvation, will empower you to grow spiritually and date wisely, so you can marry well.

 This discipleship series is NOT for couples, but for the wise individual who wants to prepare for their future marriage like a successful career: intentionally, intelligently and IN ADVANCE!

 This discipleship series is NOT about dos and don’ts.
 It’s about learning the life lessons, mastering the life disciplines, and making the life decisions necessary for relational success.